kaunel85/ong-bylaws/bylaws.md

            by the chair or with regards to the resolution will be entertained.
            - No new information or evidence can be presented
            - No questions pertaining to the private discussion of the Judicial Committee are allowed.
-        3. Closed ballot voting begins (See The Code Statute 156)
+        3. Closed ballot voting begins (See The Code Section 156)
         4. If the Chapter votes in favor (66%) of the action, the Warden shall prepare a report to be submitted as Final to the President.
 In conjunction with the Chapter Advisory Board Chairman, the President shall immediately notify HQ and the Province President as per The Code.

 103. If the chapter does not vote in favour, the Judiciary Committee shall reconvene in closed session to assess next steps.
-These could include, but are not limited to: starting the process from the beginning again, taking no further action, or coming up with a new recommendation to be presented before the chapter as in Bylaw 102.3.
+These could include, but are not limited to: starting the process from the beginning again, taking no further action, or coming up with a new recommendation to be presented before the chapter as in Section 102.3.
     1. Censure – loss of right to hold office or vote in Chapter meetings or on Chapter business.
 The Member is required to attend all chapter meetings, mandatory events, and any other stipulations dictated by the disciplinary action(s).
     2. Suspension – A Member suspended from membership in Phi Delta Theta shall lose all rights, privileges and immunities of membership in Phi Delta Theta during the period of his suspension.
 He may not hold office, vote, or attend Chapter meetings.
 He may not reside or be present on chapter property without the written permission of the Province President and the Chapter Advisory Board Chairman.
 A suspended Member is still expected to pay dues in full and meet deadlines.
     3. Expulsion – A Member expelled from membership in Phi Delta Theta shall forthwith surrender to the General Committee or it’s representative his badge, and all fraternity property in his possession.
 Expulsion from membership terminates absolutely all rights, privileges and immunities of membership in Phi Delta Theta.